BREATHWORK ONLINE PREPARATORY INFORMATION FOR FIRST-TIME NEURODYNAMIC BREATHWORK PARTICIPANTS

 The preparation required is as follows:

+First, it is advised not to have a meal just before breathing.
+Some people find that it is helpful not to eat anything at least two hours or even longer before the session.
+If you are breathing in the morning, it can be helpful to postpone your breakfast until after you breathe.
+You can play with this and see what works for you, everybody is a bit different…it is more difficult to drop into the Expanded State of Awareness if your stomach is overloaded and all of your internal energy is focused on digestion.
 You will be able to do the session either sitting in a chair or laying down.
 In terms of sound quality, over the ear headphones are ideal, earbuds also work or, if you have a computer with great sound and the neighbors don’t mind loud music, that is fine also.
 If you use a cell phone, earbuds or earphones will be a necessity to get good sound quality.
 Also, the better the internet connection, the better the sound quality will be.
 WiFi is good, hard wired connection is better if that is a possibility.
 Cell phones without wifi connection may not have good enough a connection to work unless you are in a very strong reception area.
 If you are planning on using a cell phone please make sure to install the Zoom app (available in the app store) before the session.
 Also, make sure you will not be disturbed during the session–turn off your phone, put a “do not disturb” sign on your door if there are other people in your house or apartment, etc. You will need a blindfold or you can just close your eyes if you prefer but using a blindfold is strongly recommended as that will generally support you in dropping more deeply into the process.
 If you continue with this work, the blindfold I recommend is called a Mindfold Sleep and Relaxation Mask which can purchased on Amazon but any blindfold will do.
 Also, I recommend having Kleenex tissues and a bottle of water and a blanket close by and a cup in case you have to spit, etc. If you are laying down, please make sure to have enough space around you so that if you move around that you do not bang into anything, especially around your head area.